 - We do not accept credit cards at the Municipal Office.

 - Click here to make an online credit card or debit card payment via the PAYMENTUS processing service.

-The Treasurer and/or other staff have no authority to waive or alter a penalty for any reason.
+The tax collector has no authority to waive or alter penalty and/or interest for any reason.

 Section 357 (1) of the Municipal Act

-Section 357 (1) of the Municipal Act, 2001 states upon application to the Treasurer of a local municipality made in accordance with this section, the local municipality may cancel, reduce or refund all or part of the taxes levied on land in the year in respect of which the application is made.
+Upon application to the Treasurer, in accordance with this section, the local Township may cancel, reduce or refund all or part of the taxes levied on land in the year in respect of which the application is made.

-The Township prepares a report for adjustments under Section 354, 357, 358 and 359 of the Municipal Act annually in accordance with legislation.
-There are various reasons for tax adjustments under Section 354, 357, 358 and 359 such as property becoming exempt, roll numbers being cancelled by MPAC, buildings that have been demolished or razed by fire or demolition and properties that have been over assessed by a gross or manifest clerical error.
+There are various reasons for tax adjustments under Section 354, 357, 358 and 359 such as property becoming exempt, roll numbers being cancelled by MPAC, buildings that have been demolished or razed by fire or demolition and properties that have been over-assessed by a gross or manifest clerical error.
 These tax adjustments do not relate to collection issues.